Create your own show-stopping photographic exhibition by framing and mounting your favourite snaps.

 Keep rearranging them until you’re happy with the grouping.

-FOR LIGHTER PICTURES use 3M Command Picture Hanging Strips, so no drilling or nailing is necessary.
-Adhesive hanging strips come in a variety of sizes, with the large ones being able to support up to 7.2kg.
+FOR LIGHTER PICTURES use hook and loop adhesive-backed strips, so no drilling or nailing is necessary.
+Adhesive hanging strips come in a variety of sizes, from light to heavy duty.

 FOR HEAVIER PIECES secure with screws into wall studs.

 Tap the wall and listen for the solid sound between the hollow ones to locate the timber studs.

 Use anchors or toggles to keep the screws secure in plasterboard.
 For masonry walls, drill a hole and fit a masonry plug for the screw.

 TIP Using an electronic stud finder makes it easy to locate studs.

 Follow these basic rules to help you get the grouping right.

 USE large pictures on long walls and small pictures on short walls.

 HANG the lower pieces 200 to 300mm above a sofa back or table.